ThilinaRajapakse/simpletransformers/README.md

 ## Usage

-Available hyperparameters are common for all tasks.
+Most available hyperparameters are common for all tasks.
+Any special hyperparameters will be listed in the docs section for the corresponding class.
 See [Default Settings](#default-settings) and [Args Explained](#args-explained) sections for more information.

+Example scripts can be found in the `examples` directory.

+See the [Changelog](https://github.com/ThilinaRajapakse/simpletransformers/blob/master/CHANGELOG.md) for up-to-date changes to the project.

 ### Structure

 _The file structure has been updated starting with version 0.6.0.
 This should only affect import statements.
 The old import paths should still be functional although it is recommended to use the updated paths given below and in the minimal start examples_.

-* `simpletransformers.classification` - Includes all classification models.
+* `simpletransformers.classification` - Includes all Classification models.
   * `ClassificationModel`
   * `MultiLabelClassificationModel`
-* `simpletransformers.ner` - Includes all Named Entity Recognition models
+* `simpletransformers.ner` - Includes all Named Entity Recognition models.
   * `NERModel`
+* `simpletransformers.question_answering` - Includes all Question Answering models.
+  * `QuestionAnsweringModel`

 ---

-### Example scripts
-Sample scripts containing the example code below are provided in the `./examples` directory.

 ## Text Classification